yuzhongchen/yuzhongchen.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a doctorate student in Computer Science at [Tandon School of Engineering](https://engineering.nyu.edu), [New York University](https://www.nyu.edu) starting from September, 2024.
+I am currently a PhD student in Computer Science at [Tandon School of Engineering](https://engineering.nyu.edu), [New York University](https://www.nyu.edu) starting from September, 2024.

 My research interests lie in robot perception and mobile applications, especially on their applications.
 Hoping to develop robots that can reduce human workloads.